 FAQ

-My spouse and I have been living apart for a while now but haven’t done anything else to deal with our situation.
+My spouse and I have been living apart for a while now but have not done anything else to deal with our situation.
 Is this a problem?

 My spouse will not agree to leave the family home.
 Can I force them to move out or change the locks?